- 1 The Tireless Watchdog

 This model’s CO sensor has a 7-year lifespan, which is average – though beaten by the Nest above.

 The Kidde FireX AC Hardwired Combination Carbon Monoxide & Photoelectric Smoke Alarm is our preferred choice when it comes to protecting your home from fires and carbon monoxide, since it offers a higher standard of quality than the cheaper models without bloating itself with unnecessary features that cause the price to balloon.
 Packing useful features that actually fall in the same vein as smoke and CO detection mean paying a little extra for this unit is worth it.

 This model is an ideal middle-ground between the unnecessarily expensive and some of the cheaper options out there, blending the best of both worlds while offering reliable sensors and the kinds of features you’d actually be looking for in a smoke and CO detector.

 - Provides protection from fire and carbon monoxide in one unit with Photoelectric sensor.

-- Fire Warning - The red LED will flash and be accompanied by three long alarm beeps followed by a verbal warning message "FIRE!
-FIRE!".
-The alarm will repeat pattern until unit is reset or smoke is...
+- Fire warning - The red LED will flash and be accompanied by three long alarm beeps followed by a...

-- Carbon Monoxide Warning - Four short alarm beeps followed by a verbal warning "WARNING!
-CARBON MONOXIDE!"
-This continues until the unit is reset or the CO is eliminated.
+- Carbon monoxide warning - Four short alarm beeps followed by a verbal warning “Warning, Carbon...

-- Alarm Memory - The green LED will blink once every 16 seconds to alert a user when the unit has alarmed for smoke or has detected a concentration of CO.
-If the alarm has detected a CO level of 100ppm...
+- Alarm memory - The green LED will blink once every 16 seconds to alert a user when the unit has...

 First Alert Smoke Detector and Carbon Monoxide Detector Alarm BRK PRC710